 Section 16(a) of the Exchange Act requires our directors, executive officers and any person owning more than ten percent of our Common Stock to file initial reports of ownership, reports of changes in ownership and annual reports of ownership with the SEC.
-DJ-PEI Partners and HMS Investor LLC, whose ownership percentages are set forth in the table above, are stockholders owning more than ten percent of the issued and outstanding shares of our Common Stock as of the date set out above.
 These persons are required by SEC regulations to furnish us with copies of all Section 16 forms that they file with the SEC.
-Based on our review of the Forms 3, 4 and 5 filed by such persons and information provided by our directors and officers, we believe that during the fiscal year ended December 31, 2012, all Section 16(a) filing requirements applicable to such persons were timely filed, with the exception that the Forms 3 for HMS Investor LLC, Hines Investment Holdings Limited Partnership, JCH Investments, Inc. and Jeffrey C. Hines were filed late.
+Based on our review of any Forms 3, 4 or 5 filed by such persons and information provided by our directors and officers, we believe that during the fiscal year ended December 31, 2013, all Section 16(a) filing requirements applicable to such persons were timely filed.